 - Give you access to your smartphone or laptop while in a meeting.

 When using the native screen mirroring functions on your smartphone or laptop, you are designating that device only to operate Zoom.
 This means you will lose your feed if you want to answer a text message or look something up for clarity.
-Zoom with a dedicated Smart TV, like this Samsung model off of Amazon, is another great option to look into.
+Zoom with a dedicated Smart TV, like this Samsung model off (on Amazon), is another great option to look into.

 Using Zoom with a Dedicated Smart TV

-If you own a smart TV with access to the Zoom app, you might be greeted with a straightforward experience, so long as the smart TV also has webcam and microphone capabilities built-in.
-Unfortunately, smart TVs with a webcam built-in are harder to come by as most manufacturers are excluding these features.
+Certain TVs are compatible with using Zoom.
+(Source) If you own a smart TV with access to the Zoom app, you might be greeted with a straightforward experience, so long as the smart TV also has webcam and microphone capabilities built-in.
 Here are a couple of TVs that have a webcam and microphone built-in:

 - LG LA9600 55-inch Smart TV